Democrats vow to help women who must travel for abortions - NewsBreak

 Local governments in the states said they were also ready to help protect and provide abortion access.
 Washington state’s most populous county will devote $1 million in emergency funding to help women traveling to the Seattle area seeking abortions following the overturning of Roe v.
 Wade.

-The post Democrats vow to help women who must travel for abortions appeared first on KION546 .
+The post Democrats vow to help women who must travel for abortions appeared first on The Atlanta Voice .